billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

  energy use, notably due to the materially significant idle power use by devices, as well as the overall network capacity being allocated to serve at times of highest traffic utilization.

-Energy Efficiency Metric:
-: Refers to a metric that is used for the evaluation and assessment of energy consumption of a network, device, or component.
-One or more metrics can be defined.
-These metrics are also used for network performance purposes to characterize the effectiveness of an Energy Efficiency management strategy.

 Energy Efficiency/Energy Efficiency Ratio (EER):
 : The energy efficiency is expressed as the ratio between the useful output and input of an